-I am an Assistant Professor in the College of Computer and Information Science at Northeastern University.
-I am a member of the Cybersecurity and Privacy Institute and the Director of the BS in Cybersecurity Program in the College.
+I am an Associate Professor in the Khoury College of Computer Sciences at Northeastern University.
+I am a member of the Cybersecurity and Privacy Institute and the Associate Dean of Undergraduate Programs in Khoury College.

 There is growing concern about the impact of powerful, opaque algorithms on our daily lives.
 In our work, we are focused on auditing algorithms: we use carefully controlled experiments to understand the data and algorithms used by companies, and assess the impact of these algorithms on normal people.
-Examples of our work include examining the "Filter Bubble" on Google Search, the geopolitics of online maps, online price discrimination, and Uber's surge price algorithm.
-Our ultimate goals are to make algorithmic systems more transparent to the public, and to develop tools that help users avoid unwanted or harmful systems.
-We are also actively collaborating with regulators like the European Commission to turn our research findings into practical policy outcomes.
+Examples of our work include:

-More information about our algorithmic auditing research, including source code and data, can be found on the project website.
+This work has appeared in IMC, CSCW, CHI, and WWW.
+More information, including source code and data, can be found on the project website.

 Tracking is ubiquitous on the Web today, and yet we have only the most basic understanding of who collects data about us, and how this data is shared with third-parties.
-We are currently delving inside the tracking ecosystem to answer these questions, including looking at how information collected about consumers in the offline world gets moved into online contexts.
-Based on our findings, we plan to empower users with tools to help protect their privacy.
-Our work on this topic has appeared at Usenix Security.
+We are currently delving inside the tracking ecosystem to answer these questions, including:

-Recently, I served on the IMC '16 Program Committee, as co-Chair of the Crowdsourcing Systems and Social Media Track at WWW '16, and on the Senior PC at ICWSM '16.
+Recently, I served on the PETS '22, IEEE S&P '20, and IMC '18 Program Committees.
 I also regularly present our work to audiences outside academia.